-Thankfully, you will also potentially have the opportunity to hold your former employer accountable for violating your rights through a wrongful termination.
+Thankfully, you will also potentially have the opportunity to hold your former employer accountable for violating your rights through wrongful termination.

 West Virginia is an at-will employment state.
-That means that both the employer and the employee have the right to sever the work relationship at any time.
+That means that both the employer and the employee have the right to sever the working relationship at any time.
 However, there are still certain situations in which it is illegal for your employer to terminate you.
 You still have certain rights, including the right to be free from discrimination and retaliation by your employer.

-People with certain protected characteristics should not have those characteristics considered when it comes to their ongoing employment, their rate of compensation and other factors regarding their job, like a pending promotion.
-Protected characteristics that employers cannot consider when making decisions about hiring, firing, promoting or how they pay their workers include:
+People with certain protected characteristics should not have those characteristics considered when it comes to their ongoing employment, their rate of compensation, and other factors regarding their job, like a pending promotion.
+Protected characteristics that employers cannot consider when making decisions about hiring, firing, promoting, or how they pay their workers include:

 - National origin

 If you were the only member of a protected group at your place of employment or if multiple others with the same characteristics have also been fired under questionable circumstances, it may be an indication that discrimination played a role in your termination, making it a wrongful termination.

 Retaliation Can Occur Over a Number of Legal Actions

 As an employee, you have the right to a workplace that is safe and free from harassment.
 Additionally, you have a moral obligation to report it to your employer or to government agencies if the company intentionally violates the law.